-The proposed tree removal is considered an activity directly accessory to Public Parks and is therefore consistent with the Hawai'i County General Plan and Zoning Code.
+The proposed pavilion is considered a use directly accessory to Public Parks and is therefore consistent with the Hawai'i County General Plan and Zoning Code.

 The proposed is also consistent with the objectives, policies, and SMA guidelines of Chapter 205A, HRS.